fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-stress-linux-lab.md

 ### Sample output

-The output of this one-line will look something like this:
+The output of this one-liner will look this:

 ![VirtualBox Extension](./img/biti-ipm-stress-yes-cmd.png)